tartley/tartley.github.io/posts/dhalgren.md

 <center>✻  ✻  ✻</center><br />

-The main character, Kid, is not simply an unreliable narrator, but is actually delusional.
+The main character, Kid, is not simply an unreliable narrator, but is actually amnesiac, and delusional.
 Or he might be.
 His sanity remains unknowable.
+Certainly he cannot tell right from left, and hence is constantly getting lost.
-The city of Bellona's physical environment is deadly unpredictable, laws of cause and effect no longer apply, and the sense of chaotic unreality permeates everything.
+The city of Bellona's physical environment is deadly unpredictable, laws of cause and effect no longer apply, time is out of joint, and occasionally the clouds part to reveal two moons.
+A sense of chaotic unreality permeates everything.
 The social order is gone, as people wander from one encounter to the next, making friends or enemies or lovers on an hour-by-hour basis.
 Everyone is vulnerable to rape and death at the hands of the literally monstrous Scorpion gangs.

 Kid discovers a notebook, containing unsettling entries which, glimpsed, are very similar to passages from the novel we are reading.
 Perhaps it is